aaryann20/LLM-Text-Detection/README.md

 The model can be deployed end-to-end or using FLASK we may form an API, for users to directly use the model.
 For accessing the detailed report of the project refer to the LaTeX documentation [here](https://www.overleaf.com/read/rnqchkvmkjqb#2a1407)

 ## Author
-[Aman Behera](https://github.com/beingamanforever) , IIT Roorkee - if u have any suggestions do let me know at aman_b@ch.iitr.ac.in :hamster:
+[Aman Behera](https://github.com/beingamanforever) , IIT Roorkee - if u have any suggestions do let me know at aman_b@ch.iitr.ac.in :hamster:.